scikit-learn-contrib/scikit-matter/docs/src/contributing.rst

    - Update the ``main`` branch and check that the latest commit is the release PR with ``git log``
    - Create a tag on directly the ``main`` branch.
    - Push the tag to GitHub.
-For example for a release of version ``0.4``:
+For example for a release of version ``x.y.z``:

      .. code-block:: bash

         git checkout main
         git pull
-        git tag -a v0.4 -m "Release v0.4" git push --tags
+        git tag -a vx.y.z -m "Release vx.y.z" git push --tags

 4. **Finalize the GitHub Release**